mhbeals/scissorsandpaste/Individual MD Entries/1818-12-28_Caledonian Mercury_130.md

                     but no one has his proper part assigned him – there is a jostling and an interference with each other – and when they come to divide, some have too much, and some too little, of certain articles – the stock is ill assorted, and money will not execute its functions.
-Hence disorder arises, and inconvenience and awkward wants, and an individual suddenly removed into this region of discomfort from the happier climate of a highly improved community, must be annoyed with feeling in the highest degree gloomy and disagreeable.
+Hence disorder arises, and inconvience and awkward wants, and an individual suddenly removed into this region of discomfort from the happier climate of a highly improved community, must be annoyed with feeling in the highest degree gloomy and disagreeable.
 He must have the same sensation as a person who quits an elegant mansion, fitted up with every comfort and convenience, for one of inferior quality and coarsely finished, where he is exposed to a thousand annoyances every minute.
 It is observed by Dr Johnson, that the evil of life does not consist in any sudden and overwhelming crash of misery, but in a series of petty discomforts amd mischiefs continually preying upon the temper.
 The truth of this maxim, those who emigrate from this country to the back woods of America, will have a good opportunity of verifying.
 The prevalence of slavery in most of the States of the Union constitutes another capital defect in the structure of American society.
 These slaves form a degraded and oppressed class, and, in the tyranny exercised over them, they themselves are morally destroyed,